interacto/angular-session/experiment.md

-# Practical Session #2: an experiment Web/Angular API / Interacto
+# Practical Session #2: an experiment Web/Angular API vs Interacto

 Procedure:
 - Answer in this file the two following questions:
+    - What is, according to you, your expertise level in programming, between 1 and 10 (1 lowest, 10 highest expertise):

     - What is, according to you, your expertise level in Angular, between 1 and 10 (1 lowest, 10 highest expertise):

     - What is, according to you, your expertise level in Web front-end, between 1 and 10 (1 lowest, 10 highest expertise):